jonshuster/homestats/README.md

 ## Project Structure
 - `src/`
     - Python source code for any scripts.
 Scripts are those polling Hue and storing values in the DB
+- `cfg/`
+    - Configuration files for scripts.
+Including the DB Ports and Hue Bridge info.
 - `grafana-provisioning/`
     - Grafana will import these `datasources` and `dashboard` definitions on startup
 - `.env`